mike-lischke/rc-converter/readme.md

 This project implements a tool to parse Windows .rc files and converts them to xml files.
 Parsing .rc files is very much like parsing C/C++ header files.
 As such this tool might be interesting for people who have the need to parse such header files.
-The tools comes with:
+The tool comes with:

 - Handling for unlimited nesting of include files
 - Trigraph handling and line splicing in the input reader